sfuenza/Developing-Data-Product---Project/info.md

       * States by region (NorthEast, SouthEast, NorthCentral...)
       * All states separate

-You can check the source code in the gitHub repository [HERE](https://github.com/sfuenza/Developing-Data-Product---Project).
+You can check the source code in the gitHub repository [HERE](https://github.com/sfuenza/Developing-Data-Product---Project)

+IF you want to know better how to use the application you can see the Slidify Presentation [HERE](http://rpubs.com/sfuenza/Developing_Data_Products_Slidify)

+Enjoy!